50inthe314/new-portfolio/wp-content/plugins/elementor/readme.txt

 - **Tabs**.
 Vertical or horizontal tabs that display different pieces of content.
 - **Accordion**.
 A collapsable display of content.
 - **Toggle**.
 Like Accordion, for FAQ pages.
+- **Star Rating**.
+Add some social proof with a styled star rating.
 - **Alert**.
 A colored alert box to draw the attention of the visitor.
 - **HTML**.
 Insert code into the page.
 - **Shortcode**.
 Easily insert shortcodes from any plugin into the page.